boozallen/sdp-labs/governance/docs/index.rst

 Overview
 --------

-The purpose of this lab is to help you set up the Solutions Delivery Platform on your own local computer so that you can try it out!
+The purpose of this lab is to demonstrate governance within the Solutions Delivery Platform.

-This lab will help you deploy a preconfigured Jenkins instance with SDP configured as well as a local SonarQube instance so that you will be able to run a sample pipeline that builds a Spring Boot application while performing static code analysis.
+This lab will deploy a preconfigured Jenkins instance with SDP configured as well as a local SonarQube instance so that you will be able to run a sample pipeline that builds a Spring Boot application while performing static code analysis.